mmistakes/minimal-mistakes/theme-setup/index.md

 #### url

-Used to generate absolute urls in `sitemap.xml`, `atom.xml`, and for generating canonical URLs in `<head>`.
+Used to generate absolute urls in `sitemap.xml`, `feed.xml`, and for generating canonical URLs in `<head>`.
 When developing locally either comment this out or use something like `http://localhost:4000` so all assets load properly. *Don't include a trailing `/`*.

 Examples: